You can sponsor a child in India

-- Around 2 million people die each year from preventable diseases, including 400,000 under five who die from diarrhoea.
+- Around 2 million people die in India each year from preventable diseases.
+This includes 400,000 children who are under five years-old and die from diarrhoea.
 Half of all child deaths are caused by malnutrition.

-- School attendance is low, and child labour is an ongoing problem.
-Over one child in every ten between the ages of five and 14 is involved in child labour, and many are involved in trafficking.
+- School attendance is low and child labour is an ongoing problem.
+More than one in ten children between the ages of five and fourteen is involved in child labour, with many of these involved in trafficking.

-- The number of children without parental care has increased as cases of HIV/AIDS have risen.
+- As HIV/AIDS has risen across the country, the number of children without parental care has increased.
 Many children also suffer from HIV/AIDS, and face damaging social discrimination as a result.

 - Girls are particularly vulnerable to poverty, homelessness and violence.
 In some areas, two thirds or more of girls drop out of primary school, and many are forced to marry before they reach the age of 18.

 SOS Children began working in India in 1963.
-Today there are 40 SOS Children’s Villages, eight of which are for Tibetan refugee children.
-In the Villages over 6,000 once-destitute children now have a permanent family home.
-Over fifty welfare, educational and medical facilities also provide assistance for people in the wider community.
+Today there are 40 SOS Children’s Villages, eight of which care specifically for Tibetan refugee children.
+We're proud to say that over 15,000 children now have a permanent family home in a Village.
+We also support families in the wider community through more than fifty welfare, educational and medical facilities.

 Alibaug - Mumbai

 We built a community at Ahmedabad in 1981 in the grounds of the Shreyas Foundation in the capital of the state of Gujurat.
-There are four family houses.
 This Village is now run by the Shreyas Foundation independently from SOS Children.

 The SOS Children's Village in Bangalore was built in 1989.
-The 16 semi-detached family houses are each home to ten children and their SOS mothers.
-There is a youth house and a nursery school for 100 children.
-The large natural pond at the village, which contains many varieties of fish and other wildlife, is the delight of the children.
+The semi-detached family houses are home to children and their SOS mothers.
+There is a youth house and a nursery school.

-We opened a new SOS Children’s Village in Begu Sarai in northern India in 2008.
-It is in the province of Bihar, about 80 miles east of Patna, the provincial capital.
-There are 14 family homes here, along with an SOS Nursery School and a Family Strengthening Programme for the community families.
+We opened SOS Children’s Village Begu Sarai in northern India in 2008.
+It is in the province of Bihar.
+There are family homes here, along with an SOS Nursery School and a family support programme for local families.

-The SOS Children's Village in Bhopal was built following the 1984 poison-gas disaster in Bhopal in which many children were orphaned.
-It is found about five miles from the city centre.
-The village has 16 family houses, two youth houses, a nursery and a primary school.
-Markets, secondary schools and a hospital are not far away.
-A Family Strengthening Programme for vulnerable community families also runs in Bhopal.
+The SOS Children's Village in was built following the 1984 industrial disaster in which many children were orphaned.
+The village has family houses, youth houses, a nursery and a primary school.
+A family support programme for vulnerable families in the community also runs in Bhopal.

 The SOS community in Bhubaneshwar (also Bhubaneswar) is situated in eastern India on the shores of the Bay of Bengal in the capital of the state of Orissa.
-The local population is very poor, with most families trying to earn their living from fishing.
-Orissa is often hit by natural disasters, such as cyclones and floods.
-The SOS Children’s Village is made up of 15 family houses for 150 orphaned or abandoned children, an SOS Youth Home and an SOS Nursery.
-It opened in 1991.
+The SOS Children’s Village is made up of family houses for orphaned children, an SOS Youth Home and an SOS Nursery.

 We built the SOS community in Bhuj following an Emergency Relief Programme after the earthquake in Gujurat, western India, in 2001.
 The Village opened in 2003.
-There are 14 family houses, an SOS Nursery and a Family Strengthening Programme.
+There are family houses, an SOS Nursery, a SOS Medical Centre and a family support programme.